The secret to good onboarding is simple: take the focus away from the business, and centre it on the new hire.

 It’s even more critical for new hires so they don’t feel left aside.
 Sometimes, however (especially in a remote environment), it takes more effort and can be a challenge to socialise.

-An effective onboarding practice is to ensure you organise meetups between new hires around a casual virtual coffee or a lunch with their coworkers.
+One of the best onboarding practices is to ensure you organise meetups between new hires around a casual virtual coffee or a lunch with their coworkers.

 You can also ensure they have a buddy – someone outside of their own team – to have casual chats with.